Red tape, funding problems hamper Lion Air black box search

 "We have already asked the coordinating minister for the economy, but there is no regulation and it would need to be discussed by the parliament," the source added.

-The source said Lion Air's insurers had been approached to pay the bill.
+The source said that Lion Air's insurers had been approached to pay the bill.

 A source at Lion Air said its insurers had been reluctant to pay for the search and so the airline had stepped in.